Attachment theory: Cultural differences

 In Western cultures of child-rearing, there is a focus on single attachment to primarily the mother.
 This dyadic model is not the only strategy of attachment producing a secure and emotionally adept child.
-Having a single, dependably responsive and sensitive caregiver (namely the mother) does not guarantee the ultimate success of the child.
-Results from Israeli, Dutch and east African studies show children with multiple caregivers grow up not only feeling secure, but developed "more enhanced capacities to view the world from multiple perspectives."
+Having a single, dependably responsive and sensitive caregiver (namely, the mother) does not guarantee the ultimate success of the child.
+Results from Israeli, Dutch, and East African studies show children with multiple caregivers grow up not only feeling secure, but also develop "more enhanced capacities to view the world from multiple perspectives."
 This evidence can be more readily found in hunter-gatherer communities, like those that exist in rural Tanzania.

-In hunter-gatherer communities of the past and present, mothers may be the primary caregivers, but not in the same way as a stay-at-home mother in Western cultures.
+In hunter-gatherer communities past and present, mothers may be the primary caregivers, but not in the same way as stay-at-home mothers in Western cultures.
 Some Australian Aboriginal languages do not distinguish mothers, calling them 'aunt.'
-This reflects the fact that a baby's adult kin share parental responsibilities for ensuring a child's survival with a variety of different allomothers.
+This reflects that a baby's adult kin share parental responsibilities for ensuring a child's survival with a variety of allomothers.
 So while a mother is important, she does not offer the only opportunity for care and security.
-Several group members (with or without blood relation) contribute to the task of bringing up a child, sharing the parenting role and therefore can be sources of multiple relationships and attachments.
+Several group members (with or without blood relations) contribute to raising a child, sharing the parenting role, and therefore can be sources of multiple relationships and attachments.
 There is evidence of this communal parenting throughout history that "would have significant implications for the evolution of multiple attachment."